SanderRonde/home-automation/README.md

 The explain module records actions and how they occurred on top of the regular logging.
 This can then be used to later ask the server why it did something.
 Since there are quite a few input methods to this system, things sometimes occur without knowing the cause.
 While sifting through logs is possible, it's not a great experience.
 Simply saying "explain what you did" and hearing a step-by-step summary is a lot better.

+#### Info-screen

+The info-screen module powers a screen containing some basic info like the temperature outside and inside (thanks to the temperature module), as well as the upcoming calender events etc. It is basically an HTML page hosted on localhost that talks to the server via a separate entrypoint.
+In my case the actual screen is mounted behind some mirror foil to have a sort of smart-mirror.

 ### Controllers

 #### Telegram bot